WATER KEFIR: RINSE, REST, RECOVER

 Get the Grains Back to Work

-After the grains have rested, separate the grains and discard the resting solution.
+After the water kefir grains have rested, separate the grains and discard the resting solution.
 Put the grains in a sugar water solution, adding minerals if appropriate, to culture.

 Be sure to maintain proper proportions of grains, sugar, and water, using minerals only when necessary.